 Our last Annual Travel Survey showed that most cars that travel to campus only have single occupants.

-Car pooling or car sharing is a good way to reduce both the cost and environmental impact of car travel – you can find more information on car sharing via this link.
+Car pooling or lift sharing is a good way to reduce both the cost and environmental impact of car travel - you can find more information via this link.

 Enterprise Car Club cars allow drivers to hire cars by the hour or longer, with the benefit of being able to collect the vehicle from dedicated car parking bays rather than needing to visit a rental office.
 They can be used for a quick trips or longer journey, and for personal or business travel.
 University staff members can get a discount on car hire, and there are Enterprise Car Club vehicles located on the University campus as well as across Leeds.
 Find out more about Enterprise Car Club discounts.